-This course provides an introduction to the elements of the theory and practice of disaster risk management (DRM).
+An Introduction to the elements of the theory and practice of disaster risk management (DRM).
 This class will provide hands-on experience in quantitative modeling of risk with an open catastrophe modeling tool, enable attendants as risk practitioners to query the right questions and interpret complex results, highlight differences in modeling approaches (aggregated vs. site-specific analyses), decide among diverse risk estimates of the same phenomenon, and estimate project costs associated with disasters.